kaisdukes/kaisdukes/README.md

 * As Head of Engineering, I helped grow the double unicorn startup Zilch from a tech team of 5 to 50.
 * Using AI and strong community collaboration, I built the [Quranic Arabic Corpus](https://github.com/kaisdukes/quranic-corpus), the world's most visited site for learning Classical Arabic online.
 * Over 20 years, I've had leading positions building high-frequency algorithmic trading systems at investment banks, hedge funds, the London Stock Exchange and FX and cryptocurrency exchanges.
-* Currently Chief Product and Technology Officer (CPTO) at [Hunna Technology](https://hunna.app), using advanced AI for medical diagnosis and early prevention of diseases through medical screening (preventive medicine using AI).
+* Currently CTO and Chief Scientist at [Hunna Technology](https://hunna.app), using advanced AI for medical diagnosis and early prevention of diseases through medical screening (preventive medicine using AI).
 * Won two awards for my AI research into computational linguistics: PhD Thesis Research Excellence Award and Postgraduate Researcher of the Year.
 * Close to almost [1000 research citations](https://scholar.google.co.uk/citations?user=wmRDl-4AAAAJ), where other projects have built on my AI research.